-With reference to paragraph A.12 of Volume ABR:
+With reference to paragraph A.13 of Volume ABR:

-In all classes, the two-year rule for no changes to model aircraft/space model specifications, manoeuvre schedules and competition rules will be strictly enforced, but in step with the World Championship cycle of each category.
-This means that in Volume F4:
+In all classes, the two-year rule for no changes to model aircraft/space model specifications, manoeuvre schedules and competition rules will be strictly enforced.
+For Championship classes, changes may be proposed in the year of the World Championship of each category.